 When we do, we always try our best to explain what we do — and what the heck a highly sensitive person is.
 Lately it’s been more and more common that someone says, “Oh, I know what that is!
 I’m highly sensitive!”
-That’s encouraging; it means we’re raising awareness about sensitive people.
+That’s encouraging; it means we’re raising awareness about what it means to be sensitive.

 But not this time.

 This time, we had a newcomer at the event.
 “What do you do?” she asked us.
 We told her we run an online publication for highly sensitive people.

 “Oh,” she replied.
 “So you write about people who get offended easily.
 Must be tough!”

 Jenn and I looked at each other.
 I was hoping it was a joke, but if so, it was in poor taste.
 Jenn responded.